 - How to fish

 A common catfish rig is a sturdy rod-and-reel loaded with 15- to 20-pound test line.
 Thread the line through a one-ounce egg sinker.
 Next, tie a barrel swivel to the line.
 Now, tie about two feet of heavy monofilament or fluorocarbon line to the other end of the swivel.
-Finish the job with by tying a 6/0 or 4/0 hook to the other end.
+Finish the job by tying a 6/0 or 4/0 circle or bait hook to the other end.

 Bait the hook with a nightcrawler, chicken liver or cut chunks of minnow or other legal bait.
 Commercial “stink baits” sold at retail outlets are a good option too because catfish primarily find their food by using their taste and smell senses.